All Products

 Standard PostgreSQL authorization model

-This model is suitable for scenarios in which permissions are strictly managed.
-For example, this model allows you to grant a user permissions to use a specific table.
+This model is suitable for scenarios that require strict access control.
+For example, you can grant a specific user permissions on a specific table.

-In this model, permissions are granted in a fine-grained and flexible manner.
-This way, a user can be granted permissions to use a specific table.
-However, the PostgreSQL authorization statements are complex.
-For more information about how to grant permissions by using the standard PostgreSQL authorization model, see Standard PostgreSQL authorization model.
+The standard PostgreSQL authorization model grants permissions with fine granularity and flexibility.
+You can grant a user permissions on a specific table.
+However, the authorization syntax is complex.
+For more information about how to grant permissions, see Standard PostgreSQL authorization model.

 Note